antoinesylvia/antoinesylvia/README.md

 -   :monocle_face: Interested in helping others, mentoring and successfully prepping people for tech roles/interviews (IBM, Southwest, Citi and more!).
 -   :seedling: Currently learning more **Python**, **Ansible** and **Kubernetes**.
 -   :heart: Self-hosting software (I was able to pivot into cybersecurity easier and attain certs quickly through lessons learned from self-hosting software).
--   :video_game: Retro gamer and I collect classic consoles/handhelds (70s to early 2000s).
+-   :video_game: Retro gamer and collector (classic consoles/handhelds (70s to early 2000s)).
 -   :point_right: I am from the Boston Area (Brockton), go Celtics and Patriots!
 I do not miss the snow living in Texas.
 -   :basketball: I am 6'8", but don't play basketball for my job (my most FAQ when I'm out).